The Saturdays: 2014: Finest Selection: The Greatest Hits and hiatus

 The Saturdays embarked on a Greatest Hits tour 'Greatest Hits Live!' tour in September 2014, playing 12 venues across Scotland, England and Ireland. and released Finest Selection: The Greatest Hits with all their singles plus three new songs; "What Are You Waiting For?", "808" and "Walking Through the Desert".
 Bridge said during an interview that, "this is not the end."
 Humes also said, "when we do split up our greatest hits album would be four discs long!"
 Vanessa White added, "we hope to release another greatest hits album in three years time."

 On 14 June 2014, it was announced that the first single taken from the album would be titled, "What Are You Waiting For?", produced by previous collaborators Xenomania.
 The single debuted at number 38 on the UK Singles Chart, their lowest charting single to date, while the album debuted at number 10 on the UK Album Chart.
 The girls also dropped a remix of "808" with American rap-artist, Angel Haze.

 On 2 December 2014, the Saturdays announced that they created a cover of the Waitresses' song "Christmas Wrapping" for the film Get Santa.
 This song later appeared on the Christmas edition of "Pop Party" called Pop Party Christmas.

 On 22 March 2015, in an interview with the Irish Independent, Mollie King revealed that the group was on hiatus and will not be releasing any new music until at least 2016.
 She is quoted as saying that the band will "be recording another album after Christmas so we are doing our own things this year."
 On 11 May, in an interview with the Daily Mirror, Frankie Bridge stated that the Saturdays would be heading back into the recording studio later in the year to begin work on new material.
 She is quoted as saying "We're recording again this year, which will be great as we all genuinely get on.
 The reason we've stayed together so long is we have the freedom to do our thing, have time with our families then come back together.".

 On 31 March 2017, White confirmed that she had no plans to go back to the Saturdays anytime soon, furthering their hiatus.
 While promoting her debut country music album The Waiting Game, Una Healy also confirmed that the band had no current plans anytime soon.
-On 1 April 2017, it was reported that White doesn't have plans to reform with the group as she's focusing on her solo career.
-Then in September 2017, King hinted that the group could make a comeback in the near future.
+On 1 April 2017, it was reported that White had no plans to reform with the group, as she was focusing on her solo career.
+In September 2017, King hinted that the group could make a comeback in the near future.